stneykov/CTFs/2024/linux/a-thief-in-santas-house/README.md

 The flag is really near!
 ```

 Of course, that would've been too easy..
 The good thing is that most of the time these viewer programs have a way to execute shell commands.
-In the case with LESS, a simple Google search reveals that you can do that with an exclamation mark in front or just enter interactive shell mode by doing !sh.
+In the case with LESS, a simple Google search reveals that you can do that with an exclamation mark in front or just enter interactive shell mode by doing ``!sh``.

-So, !ls /root should work inside LESS.
+So, ``!ls /root`` should work inside LESS.
 Let's try that:

 ```shell
 elf@fd3414fe8fed:~$ sudo /usr/bin/less /root/sharedsecret.txt